This story was originally published on July 29, 2021, and last updated on January 28, 2022.

 Processor + performance

 Huawei plans to sell these devices globally, so it opted to arm these phones with 4G chips instead of 5G.
 The P50 Pro will be available with either a Kirin 9000 or Qualcomm Snapdragon 888 chipsets.
 The base option has 8GB of RAM with 128GB, 256GB, or 512GB of expandable storage (via an NM card slot for up to 256GB more).
 The highest spec’d option has 12GB of RAM and 512GB of storage.
+The international variant will run on the Qualcomm processor and come in only the 8GB RAM and 256GB storage configuration.

 The standard P50 only comes with a Snapdragon 888 processor with 8GB of RAM and 128GB or 256GB of storage with microSD card support.